awaisabir/WhatIsMyWeather/README.md

 # What's your current weather? ..

-A simple app which tells you your weather or 5-day forecast.
+A simple app which tells you the current weather conditions or weekly forecast based on your location.

 ## Technologies used
   - ExpressJS